o3de/sig-release/meetings/notes/2023 - January 17th.md

 ## Action Items
 1. @vincentvincent to work with the SIGs to merge the roadmap issue template, follow up with SIG about the roadmap, and follow up with TSC about their feedback related to the roadmap placement.
 2. @tonybalandiuk will work with @vincentvincent to define the roadmap.
-3. @byrcolin to create a GHI in the SIG release defining the proposal and SIG relaese will help mention relevant party.
+3. @tonybalandiuk to open a discussion for the general "what should be included in a release" and then there would be a request to add o3de-extras before the next release
 4. @aFinchy will get back to us once the date is set.
 5. @tonybalandiuk will hold a discussion @AMZN-daimini and @chanmosq to go through the discussion.